J-Palomino/trifecta/SECURITY_AUDIT_REPORT.md

 ## Executive Summary

-This security audit was performed to identify hardcoded secrets, keys, and sensitive information in the TreeTee platform repository.
+This security audit was performed to identify hardcoded secrets, keys, and sensitive information in the DaisyChain platform repository.
 The audit identified **critical security vulnerabilities** related to committed secrets and provides comprehensive recommendations for remediation.

 **Risk Level:** 🔴 **CRITICAL**